 “One thing we’ve noticed in almost every SAP project we’ve worked on, is the sheer volume of unnecessary or under-performing ABAP code haunting clients’ SAP systems.”

-But the following quotation seems to be widely accepted.
+But the following quotation seems to be widely accepted without questioning.

 “Approximately 60% of all custom code is never used in the productive environment, so using the UPL feature to gain a clear picture of your unused custom code means you’ll likely be able to eliminate a significant portion of it with no effect to performance.
 This has the potential to hugely reduce the amount of custom code in your systems, resulting in less time spent searching for and adapting custom code that’s incompatible with HANA.
 It could mean around a 60% saving on the time and money your systems conversion requires.”